Pride Northwest

-Pride Northwest, Inc. is a community-based regional LGBTQ+ Pride 501(c)(3) nonprofit organization based in Portland, Oregon, United States.
-The non-profit organization was founded in 1994 and the current executive director of the organization is Debra Porta, who has served as the president of Pride Northwest since 2006.
+Pride Northwest, Inc. is a nonprofit organization based in Portland, Oregon, United States founded in 1994 which organizes the annual Portland Pride Festival.

-The organization is best known for organizing the annual Portland Pride Waterfront Festival and Parade.
-It is dedicated to celebrating and bringing visibility to the LGBTQ+ community in the Pacific Northwest.

-Portland LGBT Pride Festival & Parade
+Portland LGBT Pride Festival and Parade

-Portland's Waterfront Pride Festival and Parade is produced every June by Pride Northwest.
+Portland's Waterfront Pride Festival and Parade was historically held every June by Pride Northwest, until it moved to July in 2024 to avoid overlaps with other events in the city.
 Portland's Pride Weekend is normally scheduled the third weekend following Memorial Day, or the weekend after the conclusion of the Portland Rose Festival.
 It is a two-day-long event held along the Tom McCall Waterfront Park.
 The parade typically begins near West Burnside and Park Ave. and extends down Southwest Pine St. and Naito Parkway, finally ending near the Tom McCall Waterfront Park where the main festival is held.

 In 2019, the parade attendance was estimated to be 45,000 people and approximately 8,000 people from over 200 groups and organizations participated in the parade.
-The festival is one of the largest donation-based pride events on the West Coast, with a suggested fee of $8 to enter the festival; however, the fee is not mandatory and everyone is allowed to enter.
-The festival features official events that are listed on Pride Northwest's official website, typically including performances by LGBT talent, a “Gaylabration” at Portland's Crystal Ballroom, the “Big Gay Boat Ride” on the Portland Spirit, and screenings of LGBT films.
-Many companies, businesses, churches, non-profits, agencies, sports teams, and LGBT organizations gather at the festival to celebrate and show support for the community.
-Pride Northwest executive director Debra Porta stated that they typically expect over 60,000 plus visitors to attend the festival.
-Porta encourages attendance for all families and people of any age, stating: “Portland Pride is considered to be one of the most family-friendly on the West Coast.”
+The festival is one of the largest donation-based pride events on the West Coast, with a suggested donation of $8 to enter the festival; however, the donation is not mandatory and everyone is allowed to enter.
+The festival features official events that are listed on Pride Northwest's official website, typically including performances by LGBTQ talent, a "Gaylabration" at Portland's Crystal Ballroom, the "Big Gay Boat Ride" on the Portland Spirit, and screenings of LGBTQ films.
+Many companies, businesses, churches, non-profits, agencies, sports teams, and LGBTQ organizations gather at the festival to celebrate and show support for the community.